RafiaChy/always_listening/README.md

 Best regards,
 Rafia
-Below the app records in foreground however, there is a failure response from api-trigger
 ![img.png](img.png)
+As per the screenshot, app records in foreground however, there is a failure response from api-trigger